Bendigo Osteo and Back Pain

 At Bendigo Osteo we commonly see people for back pain.
-In fact it would be one of the most common conditions, along with headaches, we treat.
-It’s no wonder, because in Australia over 80% of people will experience lower back pain in their life, it is also the number one cause for disability world wide.
-(Osteopathy Australia, 2018)
+In fact it would be one of the most common conditions, along with headaches, that we treat.
+It’s no wonder, because in Australia over 80% of people will experience lower back pain in their life, it is also the number one cause for disability world wide (Osteopathy Australia, 2018).

 What causes back pain?

 The goal of our Osteopaths at Bendigo Osteo is to work out the cause of your back pain.
 Understanding what causes back pain is critical in determining the best way to treat it.

 Back pain can be caused by a number of reasons; Muscular strain, disc injury or fascia strain are the most common reasons.
 Often this occurs from sport injury, poor posture, sitting long hours, whip lash, incorrect lifting, or pregnancy.
 Other causes can be arthritis, osteoarthritis, menstruation, pregnancy, hip or shoulder problems or stress.